10+ Must-Try Japanese Food

 b) Ramen soup

-A ramen bowl will always contain vegetables (green onion, bean sprout), Chashu pork, dried bamboo (Menma) and Japanese Marinated Soft Boiled Egg (Ajitsuke tamago)
+A bowl of ramen usually contains vegetables (green onion, bean sprout), Chashu pork, dried bamboo (Menma), and Japanese Marinated Soft Boiled Egg (Ajitsuke Tamago).

 c) Ramen in different regions

-You can try different Ramen style in each part of Japan: Sapporo Ramen, Hakata Ramen from Fukuoka, Hiroshima Ramen, Kitakata Ramen from Fukushima, and Toyama Ramen.
+You can try different Ramen types in each part of Japan: Sapporo Ramen, Hakata Ramen from Fukuoka, Hiroshima Ramen, Kitakata Ramen from Fukushima, and Toyama Ramen.

-There’s a ramen theme park in Japan named Aqua City Odaiba.
-You can try different ramen in booth stands there.
+This park is Aqua City Odaiba, and you can try different ramen in booth stands there.

-With the Udon noodles, Japanese cook can make different types of Udon.
-The most popular Udon is Cold Udon, Udon and Yaki Udon.
+The most popular Udon types are Cold Udon, Udon, and Yaki Udon.

 a) Cold Udon

-With Cold Udon, Udon is put in cold water first and then put into a bowl, served with sauce and chopped scallions.
+With Cold Udon, Udon is put in cold water first and then served with sauce and chopped scallions in a bowl.
 You can choose the topping to make your dish more delicious.

 c) Yaki Udon